afornelas/steamControllerSynth/README.md

 ### Windows

 Unfortuntately, Windows does not have an easy way to install libusb unlike Unix based operating systems.
-If libusb is not already present you will have to do this:
+If libusb is not already present you will need to:

 1. pip install pyusb
 2. pip install libusb